ruben2020/codequery4vscode/README.md

 ## What does it cost?
 How is it licensed?

 This software is freeware and free open source software.
-It can be used in a commercial environment for free, for an unlimited time.
+It can be used in a commercial environment for free, for an unlimited period of time.
 The same applies to [CodeQuery](https://github.com/ruben2020/codequery).

 This software is licensed under the MIT License.
 Please see the [LICENSE](LICENSE) file for more details.